• Comparisons to VBAM

 When two powers meet for the first time, they are immediately given a relationship of "Normal Relations".
 This means that both parties are aware of eachother, They can communicate freely, Offer eachother treaties or make declarations against eachother, units from one power is free to move within the territory of the other, and no battles are generated between them.

 Encounters are created when units from two powers that are "unfriendly" find themselves in the same space.
-If there is any other terrain, then that terrain is included in the battle (this will probably be a planet, if a colony could or does exist in the space.)
+If there is any other terrain, then that terrain is included in the battle (this will be a planet with atmosphere, if a colony could or does exist in the space.)
 If one power has any sort of stationary units, then the battle will take place at the stationary unit (which may include the colony planet, if it exists.
 Otherwise it is in deep space).
+If a colony does exist, then the planet will have a number of GSO and GSA bases equal to the Census value (Half in GSAs, round up.
+Half in GSOs, round down.
+These bases do not count towards the BPV or Command Rate of the defenses.)
+These bases represent population centers, and can be destroyed in order to empty a colony.

 Raiders may strike any place where there is a Trade unit, a Colony ship, a transport ship, or where there are no military units.
 If the raid was against civilian shipping (colony, trade, or transport units) then the obvious result of a successful raid is destruction or crippling of those units.
 If a system was raided (through lack of a military presence) then a successful raid will remove the income of that system for a turn and require a Morale check as if the system was captured by an enemy.